Dana Keck BSIE 2017

-As her IE education progressed, Keck has grown interested in a career in manufacturing and continuous improvement.
-She previously interned with Hormel Foods, and she will be joining the company full time after graduation working on continuous improvement projects, setting labor standards and more.
+As her education progressed, Keck has grown interested in a career in manufacturing and continuous improvement.
+She previously interned with Hormel Foods, and she will be joining the company full time after graduation.

 She hopes her career will lead her to a managerial role in manufacturing.

-Looking back, Keck said ISE provided her with the education and friendships that made her college experience special.
+Looking back, Keck says ISE provided her with the education and friendships that made her college experience special.

 She met four of her best friends in ISE during freshman year, and they’ve been able to go through college and graduate together.

-“Probably one of the biggest things was meeting that group freshman year,” she said.
-“Being able to have a name basis with the department feels like I’m not just sitting in class and going to school, but I’m having personal connections as well.”
+“Probably one of the biggest things was meeting that group freshman year.
+It feels like I’m not just sitting in class and going to school, but I’m having personal connections as well.”